tudelft3d/website/opendata/noise3d/index.md

   </tr>
   <tr>
     <td class="tg-pcvp">building in LoD1.0</td>
     <td class="tg-pcvp">Bulding footprints with a single height value per building.
-The height of the building model is computed as the 95th percentile of the roof.</td>
+The height of the building model is computed as the 95th percentile of the points that are part of the roof.</td>
     <td class="tg-pcvp">&lt;tile id&gt;_pand_lod10</td>
     <td class="tg-pcvp">
       <a href="{{ somefile | prepend: "/download/noise3d/" | prepend: site.baseurl }}">[ESRI Shapefile]</a><br/>